sujin2f/paper/doc/schrodinger_equation_en.md

 We replaced (2j + k + 1) / 2 to n - 1, yet for the hydrogen equation, that was n<sup>2</sup>.

 Also, the electron's energy n converted to N<sub>th</sub>(n) / (n - 1) in the hydrogen atom.
 One comes from the hydrogen, and the other one comes from my equation, and I will merge them in one place.
-I know it's nonsense.
+I know it is nonsense.
 The left equation is from hydrogen, and the right is from ether to get a new l.

 $$(\frac{2j + k + 1}{2})^2 = \frac{N_{th}(n)}{n-1}$$